"My internship provided good preparation for my professional

 What is radiation therapy?

 Radiation therapy is a medical specialty which uses ionizing radiation such as X-rays, gamma radiation, and electron beams in the treatment of benign and malignant tumors.
-Radiation therapists work directly with cancer patients and other healthcare practitioners in the daily treatment of patients, using radiation-producing equipment, such as linear accelerators, high dose rate brachytherapy and sterotactic radiosurgery.
+Radiation therapists work directly with cancer patients and other healthcare practitioners in the daily treatment of patients, using radiation-producing equipment, such as linear accelerators, high dose rate brachytherapy and stereotactic radiosurgery.

 What does a career in radiation therapy look like?